Vonng/pigsty/docs/PGSQL-SVC.md

 It will route traffic to the primary instance, depending on [`pg_default_service_dest`](PARAM#pg_default_service_dest):

 * `pgbouncer`: route traffic to primary pgbouncer port (6432), which is the default behavior
-* `postgres`: route traffic to primary postgres port (5432) directly, if you don't want to use pgbouncer
+* `postgres`: route traffic to primary postgres port (5432) directly if you don't want to use pgbouncer

 ```yaml
 - { name: primary ,port: 5433 ,dest: default  ,check: /primary   ,selector: "[]" }